 The Spruce Eats / Photographer: Fred Hardy, Food Stylist: Jennifer Wendorf, Prop Stylist: Claire Spollen

-How to Store and Freeze Pork Tonkatsu
+How To Store and Freeze Pork Tonkatsu

 This dish will keep in the refrigerator for up to three or four days.
 Reheat on a baking sheet in a hot oven (400 F) for a few minutes, loosely tented in foil, which will protect the pork from drying out but also crisp it up.
 You can also freeze pork, individually wrapped in plastic or foil and then stored in zip-close freezer bags, for up to three months.